-Classified employees - staff (non-exempt) who are not covered by a collective bargaining agreement, annual contract or assigned a temporary contingent position.
+Supervisory Management employees - Exempt employees who are not covered by a collective bargaining agreement, annual contract or assigned a temporary contingent position.

-- 1. Full-time: The employee regularly works thirty-seven and one-half (37.5) hours per week and 52 weeks per year; OR Part-time: The employee regularly works less than thirty-seven and one-half (37.5) hours per week or less than 52 weeks per year. - 2.
-Regular: The position which the employee occupies is budgeted on an annual basis.
+- 1. Full-time: The employee regularly works thirty-seven and one-half (37.5) hours per week and 52 weeks per year; OR Part-time; The employee regularly works less than thirty-seven and one-half (37.5) hours per week or less than 52 weeks per year. - 2.
+Regular: The position which the employee occupies is line-item budgeted on an annual basis.